Skip to contents

 legend = TRUE)

-So far nothing new.
+Nothing new so far.
 Now we create a new but permanent GRASS gisbase using the spatial parameters from the raster object.
-As you know the linkGRASS function performs a full search for one or more than one existing GRASS installations.
-If a valid GRASS installation exists all parameter are setup und the package rgrass is linked.
+As you know, the linkGRASS function performs a full search for one or more existing GRASS installations.
+If a valid GRASS installation exists, all parameters are set and the rgrass package is linked.

-Due to the fact that the gisdbase_exist is by default set to FALSE it will create a new structure according to the R object.
+Due to the fact that gisdbase_exist is set to FALSE by default, it will create a new structure according to the R object.

 require(link2GI)